iLib-js/ilib-mono/README.md

 `Multiline comment\n    with some extra spaces in between`

-Comments that start with the given `commentPrefix` in the mapping will be extracted, but the prefix will be stripped out first.
+Comments that start with the given `commentPrefix` in the mapping will be extracted, but that prefix will be stripped out first.

 Example when the mapping says that the commentPrefix is "L10N:"